We pay for it by spending the money

 The policy limitations that resulted from the gold standard and fixed exchange rates no longer applied.
 With a fiat currency the idea of a ‘run on the pound’ is a meaningless concept and the government no longer has to contend with currency speculators or ‘bond vigilantes’.
 Nor does it have to worry about ‘propping up the pound’ or, to a large extent, the fact that we import more than we export.

-Most importantly, there is absolutely no way the UK government can be forced to default on debt repayments.3 Anyone, be it an economist, a politician or a newspaper columnist, who claims that the UK is at risk of default is talking nonsense.
+Most importantly, there is absolutely no way the UK government can be forced to default on debt repayments.
+Default can only be forced on a country which is not sovereign in its currency.
+That includes all countries which use the euro because they are not monetarily sovereign.
+In this respect, Germany is no better off than Greece — both can be forced to default.
+Anyone, be it an economist, a politician or a newspaper columnist, who claims that the UK is at risk of default is talking nonsense.

 Moreover, the claim that the government is revenue constrained — that taxes pay for spending — no longer makes any sense.
 From the government’s perspective, the age of money scarcity ended in 1971 and it’s been like that ever since.

-The elite and their political supporters on the Right achieve this by framing the debate in terms of simple metaphors related to our everyday lives.
+The elite and their political supporters achieve this by framing the debate in terms of simple metaphors related to our everyday lives.
 In particular, the idea that the government is constrained like a household is propagated by messages like:

 we need to balance the books and that will mean tightening our belts;